 Our restaurant is built on land that is rich in the history of Geneva, IL.

 Mr. John Atwater was one of Geneva’s first settlers.
-Atwater had an interesting past before he arrived in Geneva to build his home with his wife and three children.
+When Abraham Lincoln was president, Atwater arrived in Geneva to build his homestead with his wife and three children.
 He made his fortune with an invention.
 His name is still on a patent filed with the U.S. Patent Office for a “rifled projectile” that was widely used by Union forces during the Civil War.
-That invention made Atwater very wealthy.

 When Atwater and his family arrived in Geneva, they purchased two parcels totaling 41 acres at a cost of $16,700, and their home was built on a site near The Herrington Inn & Spa.

 The property Atwater purchased included some mineral springs, which were abundant along the Fox River in those days.
 To this day, these mineral springs run underneath The Herrington Inn & Spa, and Atwater’s Restaurant.
 During the summer, the mineral springs were a popular gathering spot for many town members and were thought to improve health.
 It was the early settler’s version of a day spa in Geneva.